 We normally go around and train volunteers from villages surrounding Lapalama who do a survey and bring back the results.
 Then we go through and allocate nets and distribute them according to the population in each village.

-On behalf of RAM, I’d like to say a word of thank you and appreciation to MAF for transporting the nets all the way from Mount Hagen to these people in Lapalama.’
+On behalf of RAM, I’d like to say a word of thanks and appreciation to MAF for transporting the nets all the way from Mount Hagen to these people in Lapalama.’

 Pastor Nat, MAF’s local agent for Lapalama, with his youngest grandchild helping to unload mosquito nets delivered by MAF.
 Credit: Mandy Glass